luungoc2005/ani-vscode/README.md

 - Read news from HackerNews + RSS Feeds and comment on the news
 - Comments on anything on your screen (disabled by default)
 - Can talk (using text to speech with pitch adjustment and lipsync)
+- Nudges you to take short breaks after long coding streaks

 # Usage
 - Open command panel (Cmd+Shift+P on MacOS), run "Ani: Show Assistant Panel" command.